efracuadras/proceduribility/README.md

 Package for a fluent and elegant way to use stored procedures.

-**This project is still on development mode, don't use it on production environment**
+**This project is still on development mode, don't use it on production environment.**

 ## Installation